 Most Popular Writers.

-Each month’s top 15 writers get a bonus.
+Each month’s top 15 writers get paid.
 I’ll be able to pay the 20 top writers if elephant makes more money.

 To qualify for one of our 15 monthly bonuses, fulfill three criteria: